esyede/rakit/packages/docs/data/validation.md

 });
 ```

-Awesome!
-So, we have two routes for account registration.
-One to display
-the form view, and one to handle the POST data sent from that form.

-In the POST route, we run some validation on the user input.
-If validation fails,
-we redirect back to the form and flash the validation error messages to the session
-so they can be accessed globally, thus we can display the error messages in the view.

-**Note that we do not explicitly bind the error messages to the view in our GET route**.

-However, the `$errors` variable will still be available in the view.
-Rakit cleverly determines if
-there are errors in the session, and if there are, it automatically binds them to the view for you.
+One route shows the form, the other handles the POST.
+On failure it redirects back
+with the errors flashed to the session.

+**The GET route never binds those errors to the view.** It does not have to: Rakit
-If there are no errors in the session, an empty message container will still be bound to the view.
+binds `$errors` itself, from the session when there are errors and as an empty

-In your view, this allows you to always assume you have a message container
-available through the `$errors` variable.
-This will definitely make your life easier.
+collector when there are none, so a view may always assume it is there.

 For example, if email validation fails, we can look for `'email'` in the `$errors` variable.